No worries, your captain will handle everything

 - Learn from an experienced captain

 - Gain in-depth local knowledge

 - Your family and or friends are in good hands

 - Barefoot’s professional captains understand and anticipate your need for privacy

 Let our professional captains (skippers) take the helm and guide you to all the best spots in the Grenadines.
 Whether you’re a new to sailing, wanting to cruise the iconic Grenadines for the first time, or an expert sailor looking for a chance to relax, unwind and let someone else handle everything, a skippered sailing vacation lets you enjoy the islands like a local.

 Choose to take a skipper for your entire charter or just a day or two while you get your sea-legs back.
 Pay a daily rate on top of your boat charter, and decide how long you would like to keep your skipper onboard.
 All you need to do is provide your skipper with a separate cabin to sleep in and food and drink for each day of your charter.
 Barefoot even offers provisioning packages to make feeding your skipper easier.

 Our experienced hand picked skippers and ASA qualified sailing instructors are eager to share their sailing expertise and knowledge of the Grenadines with you.
 Choose a skippered charter and sail the Grenadines in style.

-Skippered Charters: Questions answered and myths busted
+Skippered Charters: Questions answered

 Our skippers can be added to any of our bareboat charters for your entire trip or just a day two, whichever suits you.